 In December 2014, a Regional Dredging Management Plan was developed to provide a comprehensive approach to the on-going dredging needs for harbor access channels along the south shore of Lake Ontario, including Blind Sodus Bay.
 This report should be considered in the sediment management for the barrier bar.
-Recent photos of the Bay (Figure 2-15) show complete erosion of the middle section of the barrier bar for approximately 1300-ft (measured on Google Earth), obvious narrowing of the barrier bar in other areas subject to wave action, as well as the complete closing off of the inlet to the west of the barrier bar due to sedimentation.
+Recent photos of the Bay (Figure 2-1) show complete erosion of the middle section of the barrier bar for approximately 1300-ft, obvious narrowing of the barrier bar in other areas subject to wave action, as well as the periodic closing off of the inlet to the east of the barrier bar due to sedimentation (Figure 2-15).